fbcjunior/devopscode/README.md

 ![alt text](https://github.com/fbcjunior/devopscode/blob/master/Images/awskey.jpg)

-**You can follow the creation of the new stack in your AWS Cloud Formation - Ireland (West-eu-02) Region**
+**You can follow the install progression of the new stack in your AWS Cloud Formation - Ireland (West-eu-02) Region**

 After the installation the output of the script will print the endpoints that can be used with postman.